MayaAusset/movieBrowser/README.md

 ```
 REACT_APP_BASE_URL = http://localhost:5000/
 ```
-5. Then, you will need to run the following commands :
+5. Then, you will need to run the following command :

 ```
 $ npm run concurrently